gangdong/gangdong.github.io/_posts/2019-04-13-Web-jekyll-grammar.markdown

 ---
 After read [last article](https://gangdong.github.io/daviddong.github.io/web/2019/03/27/Web-jekyll-installation.html) you should complete the installation of Jekyll and download a Jekyll theme on your computer.

-Let's start this article from the source code of the theme you downloaded.
+This page will give a brief introduction of the Jekyll grammar, let's start this article from the source code of the theme you downloaded.

 ### Jekyll directory structure
 Unzip the package you downloaded and check the directory structure.The Jekyll directory structure mainly includes the following directories.